yugui/ruby-jsonnet/README.md

 Load the library with `require "jsonnet"`

-You can evaluate a string of Jsonnet using `Jsonnet.parse`
+You can evaluate a string of Jsonnet using `Jsonnet.evaluate`

 ```
 irb(main):002:0> Jsonnet.evaluate('{ foo: "bar" }')